foundry-rs/book/src/cheatcodes/README.md

     // Label an address in test traces function label(address addr, string calldata label) external;

+    // Retrieve the label of an address function getLabel(address addr) external returns (string memory);

     // When fuzzing, generate new inputs if conditional not met function assume(bool) external;